Vinsanity/Rudiments-Stack/readme.md

 set :deploy_to, "/deploy/to/path"
 set :branch, "master"
 ```
-This is where you define your SSH access to the remote server, and the full path which you plan to deploy to. the `stage_url` is used when generating your `wp-config.php` file during installation.
+This is where you define your SSH access to the remote server, and the full path which you plan to deploy to.
+The `stage_url` is used when generating your `wp-config.php` file during installation.

 `server` can be an IP address or domain; prefixing with `http://` is not needed either way.

+`SSHUSER` should be whichever user owns the directory you've set in  `:deploy_to`.
+Additional options are found in the stage config files for SSH passwords and other access related options.

-You also need to rename `database.example.yml` to `database.yml` and fill it with the database details for each environment, including your local one.
+You also need to duplicate `database.example.yml` rename it `database.yml` and fill it with the database details for each environment, including your local one.
 This file should stay ignored in git.

 #### .wpignore

-By default, Capistrano deploys every file within in your repo, including config files, dotfiles, and various other stuff that's of no use on your remote environment.
-To get around this, Rudiments Stack uses a `.wpignore` file which lists all files and directories you don't want to be deployed, in a similar way to how `.gitginore` prevents files from being checked into your repo.
+By default, Capistrano deploys every file within in your repository.
+To bypass this, Rudiments Stack uses a `.wpignore` file which lists all files and directories you don't want to be deployed, in a similar way to how `.gitginore` prevents files from being checked into your repository.

 ### Usage